redpanda-data/connect/docs/processors/README.md

   index: -1
 ```

-Insert a new message part at an index.
-If the specified index is greater than
+Insert a new message into a batch at an index.
+If the specified index is greater
-the length of the existing parts it will be appended to the end.
+than the length of the existing batch it will be appended to the end.

-The index can be negative, and if so the part will be inserted from the end
+The index can be negative, and if so the message will be inserted from the end
 counting backwards starting from -1.
-E.g. if index = -1 then the new part will
+E.g. if index = -1 then the new message
-become the last part of the message, if index = -2 then the new part will be
+will become the last of the batch, if index = -2 then the new message will be
-inserted before the last element, and so on.
+inserted before the last message, and so on.
 If the negative index is greater
-than the length of the existing parts it will be inserted at the beginning.
+than the length of the existing batch it will be inserted at the beginning.

 This processor will interpolate functions within the 'content' field, you can
 find a list of functions [here](../config_interpolation.md#functions).